American Agriculturist

 In 1889, it published The Illustrated Dictionary of Gardening: A Practical and Scientific Encyclopedia of Horticulture for Gardeners and Botanists, (in 4 Volumes), which was edited by George Nicholson, This became the basis of the RHS's Dictionary of Gardening.

+The publication is currently owned by Farm Progress.

 History

 It was founded by Anthony B. Allen and his brother Richard L. Allen.
 It was published in 1843 by Saxton & Miles in New York City.
 In 1856 it was taken over by Orange Judd and became a publication of the Orange Judd Company.
 The publication absorbed several others and was eventually published in Springfield, Massachusetts.
 Originally monthly it became a weekly publication.

 A German language edition for immigrants and 5 regional editions were established.
 Advertisers included cabinet organ, melodeon, and other instrument companies, gelatin and blanc mange brands, cooking tool offerings such as horseradish graters, farm equipment including grist mills, seed and plant businesses, steam engines, wires, watches, washers, trusses, patent companies, cutters, book subscriptions, and Great American Tea Company notices.
 Columns exposing quackery were run and medical advertisements were prohibited.

 Henry Morgenthau Jr. owned the paper by 1924.